 Most pilots will never be involved in an accident or an incident involving an aircraft.
 However, flying an airplane, like driving a car, is not without the risk of having an accident or an incident that could lead to aircraft damage or much worst.

 Hence, a recent article posted on GlobalAir.com by Darryl Abbey of Salem Five Aviation about what to do after becoming involved in an aircraft accident or incident is well worth reading.
-In the article, Darryl outlined the six basic steps you should take and these steps included:
+In the article, Darryl outlined some weather radar training and the six basic steps you should take and these steps included:

 - Report the accident: As soon as possible, the accident needs to be reported to your broker or insurance carrier and if the accident or incident was significant enough, it needs to be reported to the proper aviation authorities.